Staffing Crisis Influencing Caregiving

 The Next Generation Likes Technology

-Another difference between the generations centers around their career choices.
-Generation “X” selected careers in information technology (independent, high-paying, technical).
-Whereas baby boomers often held jobs in service industries involving people interaction, helping others with less pay.
-The result is that service industries faced a crisis due to a significant deficit in graduates from healthcare professional training institutions.
+As a result, the service industries faced a crisis due to a significant deficit in healthcare professional training institutions.
 Therefore, as the baby boomers retired, trained generation “X” replacements were difficult to recruit.

 The healthcare industry began planning ways to address the potential shortage of healthcare professionals.
 One way they considered as a possible solution involved discharging patients home earlier in their recovery process.
 The healthcare industry promoted the idea that “home was better” because it was a less germ-intensive environment.
 In a hospital, all types of germs come in and out daily, whereas, in a home, the patient exposure stays confined to family and guests.
-Furthermore, care is provided on a 1:1 basis rather than by staffing quotas providing quicker response times and greater patient satisfaction in a more comfortable living space.
+Furthermore, at-home care is provided on a 1:1 basis rather than by staff shared with 6-8 other patients.
+According to survey results, quicker response times and greater patient satisfaction in a more comfortable living space lead them to say patients should be discharged home.
 Furthermore, it freed up a hospital room for the next patient.
 The benefit of an early discharge also meant an increase in their revenue stream by decreasing inpatient days for the diagnostic codes used for reimbursement by third-party payors.